1-800-935-2620 Speak to a Tour Expert

 Fish River Canyon

-Check out the town of Bethanie before heading further south into the vast desert lands of Namibia towards Fish River Canyon (approximately 3–4 hours).
-At 500 metres deep and over 160 kilometres long, Fish River Canyon is one of the very largest canyons in the world.
+Check out the town of Bethanie before heading further south into the vast desert lands of Namibia towards Fish River Canyon.
+At 500 m deep and over 160 km long, Fish River Canyon is one of the very largest canyons in the world.
 During the dry season, the riverbed tends to dry out completely, leaving only a few puddles.
 In the wet season, after the summer rains, the river can turn into a spectacular raging torrent.
 At any time of year there are remarkable photographic opportunities here as you watch the colour of the granite rocks change as the sun goes down.

 Meals: Breakfast Dinner